-You can use the SVCapture without the "Filter Driver" but if you want to lower the CPU load when grabbing images make sure it is installed.
+You can use the SVCapture without the "Filter Driver" but if you want to lower the CPU load when grabbing images install it now.
+SEE APPENDIX "D"

-You will observe a loss of frames if you do not use the driver.
+You will observe a loss of frames if you don't use the driver

-If you have installed the camera and connected the power, you can install the driver and the GUI to do the first test.
-Copy the "SVCapture.exe" to your disk drive, double click on the SVCapture icon and a window will open.
+If you have installed the camera and connected power, you can install SVCap-ture.exe and the DRIVER to do the first test.
+Double click on the SVCapture icon and a window will open.

-The software SVCapture displays images sent from SVS-GigE-Cameras via Gigabit Ethernet to your PC (with Windows XP or Win7) and allows adjusting basic camera settings.
+The Software "SVCapture" displays images sent from SVS GigE-Cameras via Gigabit Ethernet to your PC (with Windows XP windows 7) and it allows for adjusting basic camera settings.

-3.2 Adjusting TCP/IP respective Network Settings
+3.2 Adjusting TCP/IP resp. network settings

-If the live image is not displayed, this is most often caused by inappropriate network settings.
+If the live image is not displayed as shown before, this is most often caused by inappropriate network settings.
 In this case the camera's network settings have to be adjusted first before getting it into an operational mode.